Lake Como

 Lake Como, situated in the region of Lombardy, is the third largest lake in Italy, after Lake Garda and Lake Maggiore, and its banks host enchanting villiages such as Bellagio, Varenna, Tremezzo and Menaggio.

-Also known as Lake Lario (from its Latin name: Larius Lacus), Lake Como is shaped like an inverted letter “Y”, with three large arms; to the west is the town of Como, to the east is Lecco, and to the north is Colico.
+Also known as Lake Lario after its Latin name (Larius Lacus), Lake Como is shaped like an inverted Greek "Y" formed by three long arms; to the west is the town of Como, to the east is Lecco and to the north is Colico.

 Lake Como’s charming villages